 - What impairment, if any, does the client have, and to what extent (light, moderate or severe)?
 They notate things like; vision, hearing, sense of feeling in arms or legs, use of hands, strength, balance, use of neck, reaching/stretching, coordination, endurance, awareness/understanding, breathing, dressing and undressing.

 - They will assess the existing homes entries, hallways and doorways, stairs, kitchen, bathroom, bedroom, living areas, storage/utility areas and parking areas for improved function ability.

-How does the Contractor know what my future needs will be?
+How does the Remodeler know what my future needs will be?